jwnwilson/hexrepo/README.md

 - Destroy all infra on main branch then re-deploy using this branch before mering!
 - Setup backend
-    - Setup serverless orchestration
+    - Setup serverless async tasks
         - deploy and validate task logic in project
     - Play with AI crawler project
-        - Setup crawl spider
+        - Setup crawl spider for PLP pages
         - Store data in graph format and visualise it
-        - Categorise web pages
+        - Categorise PLP pages
+        - Fan out and crawl web page PDP page contents
     - Create serverless orchestrator project
         - 1 task table per hexrepo
         - Setup ECS for long running async orchestrator on fargate